microsoft/rats/rats-devtools/docs/index.md

 useful for notebooks that need external libraries, which should be generated under a rats-examples-* component.

-Currently enabled for rats-processors and rats-examples-sklearn.
-To enable for other components, edit the components list in `rats.devtools._commands.build_tutorial_notebooks`. and add `jupytext` and `nbconvert` to the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.
+To enable for a component, edit the components list in `rats.devtools._commands.build_tutorial_notebooks`. and add `jupytext` and `nbconvert` to the component's `pyproject.toml` in section `tool.poetry.group.docs.dependencies`.